aligator-80/ExpImp/README.md

-## Oracle PL/SQL package for export data to CSV/XLS file
+## Oracle PL/SQL package for export data to CSV/XLS/JSON file

-A PL/SQL package for exporting query results to files (written to an Oracle DIRECTORY) or to a BLOB variable in format CSV or XLS (XML Table 2003).
+A PL/SQL package for exporting query results to files (written to an Oracle DIRECTORY) or to a BLOB variable in format CSV, XLS (XML Table 2003) or JSON.
 Output encoding is UTF-8 (optionally with BOM).
 Full support for national character sets.